Playlist

 component 4) A GameObjects that contains an attachedSlider

-component (no name requirements) - All of these GameObjects are optional, but at minimum the
+component (no name requirements) - All of these GameObjects are optional, but at a minimum, the

 Title